 Bajaj Dominar 400 Colours

-Bajaj is offering the bike in three colour options.
-There is a midnight Blue, Moon White and Twilight Plum.
+Apart form the regular colors – Midnight Blue, Moon White and Twilight Plum, there are three new colors added, which are Canyon Red, Glacier Blue and the Rock Matte Black, The alloy wheels also get a matte gold finish.
 The Plum and Blue look very rich on the bike.
 This makes it stand out and it does have appealing stance.

 Bajaj Dominar 400 Ride and Handling